-Step Three: Write down any 100% certain things you are going to do.
+Step Three: Write down anything you are 100% certain you are going to do.
 This is stuff like “I have tickets to the Daft Punk concert on June 18th in Paris” or “My rich uncle is letting us stay at his villa in Tuscany May 5th-13th.”
-These are dates that can’t not be moved.
-You’ll have to plan around these events so they’ll greatly effect your other travel plans.
+These are dates that can’t be moved.
+You’ll have to plan around these events, so they’ll greatly affect your other travel plans.

 Step Four: Break out the map and start brainstorming where you want to visit.
 Go the the bookstore to take a look at the travel books.
 Look online at travel sites.
 Write down all the places that look interesting (don’t limit yourself at this point – go crazy).
 Think about what kind of stuff you’re interested in seeing — Do you want to see castles, beaches, WWII sights, major cities, nature, etc?
 Click Here for the Best Travel Guidebooks and Travel Guide Websites for Budget Backpacking in Europe.

 Step Five: Start narrowing down your list.
-I would make three lists – 1) Places you 100% want to see, 2) Places you really want to see, 3) places you could live without.
+I would make three lists: 1) places you 100% want to see, 2) places you really want to see, and 3) places you could live without.
 You’ll find yourself returning to this step often as you narrow down your list.

 Step Six: Write down how many days you think you’ll want to spend in each city.
 Don’t rush it!
 This is where many beginners — myself included — make mistakes.
 Naturally, you want to see as much as possible, so you end up trying to jam a million things into a short amount of time.
-You’ll just end up missing a lot and you will get burnt-out.
-Getting burnt-out is one of the worst things that can happen.
-It will make your trip extremely stressful and you might get to the point where you hate traveling.
+You’ll just end up missing a lot, and you will get burned out.
+Getting burned out is one of the worst things that can happen.
+It will make your trip extremely stressful, and you might get to the point where you hate traveling.

 I would recommend a minimum of 3 full days for big cities (and that is really rushing it).
 You can easily spend 5-9 days in cities like London and Paris without getting bored.
 The list below indicates the minimum amount of days that I think you should spend in each city.
 Remember that only staying for the minimum will feel like a whirlwind.